prathithbhargav/AlphaMut/README.md

 # helix-breaker
 #  README
 This code is meant to run the code for learning how to break helices using Reinforcement Learning.
+There are two models --- one that disrupts helices, and another that disrupts helices within a protein environment.

-Information on implementation is described in the Jupyter Notebook - `Training_and_Validation.ipynb`
+Information on implementation is described in the Jupyter Notebooks - `1_training_and_validation_only_helix.ipynb` and `2_training_and_validation_with_protein.ipynb`

 ##  Packages Required